Where do the black “burnt pieces” in tea leaves come from?

 There are also many tea processing facilities on the tea mountains that specialize in processing fresh leaves for others.
 Tea merchants from other regions purchase fresh leaves from farmers and transport them to these tea processing facilities to be fixed.
 During the busy spring tea season, these facilities often operate around the clock with people rotating shifts, and the cleaning of the iron woks is not as frequent or meticulous as at the farmers' homes.

-A more noteworthy issue is that these contracted processing facilities do not solely process tea from a single mountain or brand but handle multiple mountains and brands.
+A more noteworthy issue is that these contracted processing facilities do not solely process tea from a single mountain or but handle multiple mountains and brands.
 The quality of fresh leaves from different mountains and brands varies greatly.
 After fixing the leaves from one tea garden without cleaning the wok, and then immediately fixing leaves from another garden, there is a possibility of flavor contamination, affecting the purity of the tea flavor, especially for products that emphasize pure single-origin teas from specific mountains.
 This effect should not be overlooked.

 Where do the black “burnt pieces” in tea leaves come from?-3